Bifurcations and Intermittency in Coupled Dissipative Kicked Rotors: Single dissipative kicked rotor

 \section{Single dissipative kicked rotor}

+To understand the complex spatiotemporal patterns generated by the coupled system in Fig.\ref{fig-intro}, we first study the single-rotor dynamics.
 A single kicked rotor with dissipation was first introduced by George M. Zaslavsky \cite{zaslavsky1978simplest} which is now also called the {\it Zaslavsky map} (or dissipative standard map).
 It was derived from perturbing a stable limit cycle of an oscillator by an external periodic force.
 The stroboscopic map for the rotor angle $\theta \in [-\pi, \pi]$ and its angular momentum $p \in \mathbb{R}$ can be written as

 where $\gamma \in [0, 1]$ is the dissipation coefficient, $K_0 > 0$ is the nonlinearity parameter, and time $t \in \mathbb{N}_0$.